Traditional Chinese Medicine

 Chinese Herbal Medicine

-The majority of Chinese herbal remedies are combinations of many herbs and are designed to achieve certain actions throughout the body to influence the yin and yang patterns as well as the controlling and generating patterns of the five elements.
+The majority of Chinese herbal remedies are combinations of many herbs designed to achieve certain actions throughout the body to influence the yin and yang patterns as well as the controlling and generating patterns of the five elements.

-Remember, yin and yang and the five elements of nature should remain in balance, working together harmoniously, which is similar to balancing systems in Ayurvedic Medicine.
-It is the balance of everything that makes us complete that is why the SOQI Products are so effective.
-In order to promote balance and the flow of chi, they combine motion energy, thermal energy and electrical energy.
-Using the Chi Machine, SOQI Ceramic FIR Dome, E-Power Machine and Advanced Electro Reflex Energizer.
+Remember, yin and yang, as well as the five elements of nature, should remain in balance and work together harmoniously.
+Ayurvedic Medicine also focuses on balancing systems in their practices.It is the balance of everything that makes us complete; that is why the SOQI Products are so effective.
+They combine motion energy, thermal energy, and electrical energy to promote balance and the flow of chi.
+Using the Chi Machine, SOQI Ceramic FIR Dome, E-Power Machine, and Advanced Electro Reflex Energizer.

 Written by Mara Gerke CA, CNHP, All Rights Reserved.